Demarai Gray: Everton

-Gray joined Premier League club Everton on 22 July 2021 for an undisclosed fee, understood by BBC Sport to be £1.7 million.
+Gray returned to England and joined Premier League club Everton on 22 July 2021 for an undisclosed fee, understood by BBC Sport to be £1.7 million.
 He signed a three-year contract with an option for a fourth year.
 Gray scored his first competitive goal for Everton "with a clinical low effort into the far corner" in his second league match, a 2–2 draw with Leeds United on 21 August.
+On 31 December 2022, in a match against Manchester City, Gray scored an impressive curling shot from the edge of the box to equalise the score to 1–1 for Everton, as the match would later end in a draw.

 Al-Ettifaq

-On 7 September 2023, Gray joined Saudi Pro League club Al-Ettifaq on a four-year deal.
+On 7 September 2023, Gray moved to Saudi Arabia, joining Saudi Pro League club Al-Ettifaq on a four-year deal.

 Return to Birmingham City

-On 3 July 2025, Gray signed a three year contract with his boyhood club Birmingham City, returning to St Andrew's on a free transfer nine and a half years after he left.
+On 3 July 2025, Gray once again returned to England, and signed a three-year contract with his boyhood club Birmingham City, returning to St Andrew's on a free transfer nine and a half years after he left.
 On 8 August, he made his debut for the club in a 1–1 draw against Ipswich Town in the Championship.